Fulbright-Schuman Innovation Award

 During your grant period, Fulbright Denmark will be there to help you settle into your Danish life.
 Fulbright Denmark will arrange for three meetings during the academic year; an Arrival Orientation in early fall, a seminar and Thanksgiving Dinner in November, and a Wrap-Up Seminar in spring.
 Should you arrive outside of these meetings, Fulbright Denmark staff will set up an individual arrival meeting and provide you with the same information.
 Fulbright Denmark works closely with all institutions of higher education in Denmark and can be your broker into the Danish educational system and culture.
 Fulbright Denmark urges you to make use of its knowledge while you are contemplating or planning to apply for a grant to Denmark.

 There are eight research-based universities in Denmark: University of Copenhagen, Aarhus University, Roskilde University, University of Southern Denmark, Aalborg University, Copenhagen Business School, IT University of Copenhagen, and Technical University of Denmark.
+There is one university in Nuuk, Greenland and one university in Thorshavn, Faroe Islands.
 There are also a number of mid-level institutions all over Denmark.
 These are called University Colleges, Academies of Professional Higher Education and they may best be compared to U.S. community colleges.
 There are also national artistic programs of higher education offered under the Danish Ministry of Culture.

 Most of the higher education in Denmark is public and regulated by the Ministry of Higher Education and Science.
 These are some of the degree programs offered in Denmark: Academy Profession programs (2 years), Professional Bachelor’s programs (3-4 years), Fine Arts programs (3-4 years), University study Programs (Bachelor’s (3 years) and Master’s (2 years), PhD programs (3 years).
-You can read more about the degree programs on the Ministry’s website, specifically The Danish Higher Education System and the Ministry of Culture.
+You can read more about the degree programs on the Ministry’s website, specifically The Danish Higher Education System.

 General information about the Danish academic year: